Click Here to Book Your Hotel Room

 Along with the outdoor pool and hot tub, the hotel has a fitness center with a lap pool.
 A business center for guest use is available.
 The Casino at Tuscany Suites features more than 900 games including slots and table games.
 Parking is available onsite.

 Guests can order cocktails by the pool and dance at the hotel’s Piazza Lounge.
 Other dining options include the Tuscany Gardens restaurant, The Cafe Bottega offers coffee daily.
 The Copa Room offers live music.

 Easily reached just a mile from Interstate 15, the Tuscany Suites & Casino is 2 miles from McCarran International Airport.
-The campus of the University of Nevada-Las Vegas is one mile away.
+The campus of the University of Nevada-Las Vegas, (affiliate link), is one mile away.